 No matter how well-practised your child is at all the common 11 plus question types, they must understand that these may appear slightly differently in the exam, and that they may even be faced with an entirely new question type!

 The key is not to panic if this happens.
 If your child has never seen a question type before, chances are no one else has seen it either.
 Their study so far will have given them the skills they need to apply to anything slightly different to what they’re used to.
+I have deliberately included ‘unseen’ types in my mock exams for a while now – it keeps children on their feet, and prepares them for the scenario if it happens in the real exam.

-11 Plus Exam Technique Tip #4: Sometimes It’s Best to Move on
+Tip #4: Sometimes It’s Best to Move on

 There are going to be some very tricky questions in your child’s 11 plus exam, but there will also be a lot of questions that they can complete confidently and quickly.